-The U.S. is seeking to criminally indict and prosecute Julian Assange, Bradley Manning, and others in a multi-agency investigation, unprecedented in U.S. history both in scale and scope.
+The U.S. is seeking to criminally indict and prosecute Julian Assange, Manning, and others in a multi-agency investigation, unprecedented in U.S. history both in scale and scope.

 The FBI is targeting seven civilians for conspiracy and espionage.
 Those individuals involve the "founders, owners, or managers of WikiLeaks," according to the testimony of Special Agent Mark Mander from U.S. Army's Computer Crime Investigative Unit (CCIU).

 Defense: Whom else did you uncover doing wrongdoing?

 Mander: Seven other civilians.
 The FBI is potentially involved.
 I do not know what the FBI has determined.

 Defense: Do they include the founders, owners, or managers of WikiLeaks?
 Was WikiLeaks in this case?

 Mander: Yes they are involved in certain aspects.